 The following steps will help you to maintain your focus as you develop the basic outline for your advocacy strategy.

-- Select the policy issues that can be effectively addressed through advocacy and which will have the greatest impact on the problem. - Select as target audiences those who can support you in your attempt to influence policy makers.
+• Select the policy issues that can be effectively addressed through advocacy and which will have the greatest impact on the problem.